pravega/pravega/documentation/src/docs/controller-service.md

 ### Scaling Infrastructure

 Scaling infrastructure is built in conjunction with Segment Stores.
-As Controller creates new segments in Segment Stores, it passes user defined scaling policies to Segment Stores.
-The Segment Store then monitors traffic for the said segment and reports to Controller if some thresholds, as determined from policy, are breached.
-Controller receives these notifications via events posted in dedicated internal Streams.
+As Controller creates new Stream Segments in Segment Stores, it passes user defined scaling policies to Segment Stores.
+The Segment Store then monitors traffic for the said Stream Segment and reports to Controller if some thresholds, as determined from policy, are breached.
+Controller receives these notifications via Events posted in dedicated internal Streams.
 There are two types of traffic reports that can be received for segments.

-First type identifies if a segment should be **scaled up** (split) and second type identifies if a segment should be **scaled down**.
-For segments eligible for scale up, Controller immediately posts request for segment scale up in the request Stream for request event processor to process.
-However, for scale down, Controller needs to wait for at least two neighboring segments to become eligible for scale down.
-For this purpose it simply marks the segment as **cold** in the metadata store.
-And if and when there are neighboring segments that are marked as cold, Controller consolidates them and posts a scale down request for them.
+- It identifies if a Stream Segment should be **scaled up** (split).
+- It identifies if a Stream Segment should be **scaled down**.

+For Stream Segments eligible for scale up, Controller immediately posts request for Stream Segment scale up in the request Stream for Request Event Processor to process.
+However, for scale down, Controller needs to wait for at least two neighboring Stream Segments to become eligible for scale down.
+For this purpose it marks the Stream Segment as **cold** in the metadata store.
+Controller consolidates the neighboring Stream Segments that are marked as cold and posts a scale down request for them.
-The scale requests processing is then performed asynchronously on the request event processor.
+The scale requests processing is then performed asynchronously on the Request Event Processor.

 ### Retention Infrastructure

 The retention policy defines how much data should be retained for a given Stream.
 This can be defined as _time based_ or _size based_.
-To apply this policy, Controller periodically collects StreamCuts for the Stream and opportunistically performs truncation on previously collected Stream cuts if policy dictates it.
+To apply this policy, Controller periodically collects `StreamCuts` for the Stream and opportunistically performs truncation on previously collected `StreamCuts` if policy dictates it.
 Since this is a periodic background work that needs to be performed for all Streams that have a retention policy defined, there is an imperative need to fairly distribute this workload across all available Controller instances.
 To achieve this we rely on bucketing Streams into predefined sets and distributing these sets across Controller instances.
 This is done by using Zookeeper to store this distribution.
 Each Controller instance, during bootstrap, attempts to acquire ownership of buckets.
 All Streams under a bucket are monitored for retention opportunities by the owning Controller.
-At each period, Controller collects a new Stream cut and adds it to a retention set for the said Stream.
-Post this it looks for candidate StreamCuts stored in retention set which are eligible for truncation based on the defined retention policy.
-For example, in time based retention, the latest StreamCut older than specified retention period is chosen as the truncation point.
+At each period, Controller collects a new `StreamCut` and adds it to a retention set for the said Stream.
+Post this it looks for candidate `StreamCuts` stored in retention set which are eligible for truncation based on the defined retention policy.
+For example, in time based retention, the latest `StreamCut` older than specified retention period is chosen as the truncation point.

 ## Transaction Manager

 Another important role played by Controller is that of Transaction manager.
-It is responsible for creation and committing and abortion of transactions.
-Since Controller is the central brain and agency in our cluster, and is the holder of truth about Stream, the writers request Controller to perform all control plane actions with respect to Transactions.
+It is responsible for creation, committing and abortion of Transactions.
+Since Controller is the central brain and agency in Pravega cluster, and is the holder of truth about Stream, the writers request
+Controller to perform all control plane actions with respect to Transactions.
 Controller plays active roles in providing guarantees for Transactions from the time since they are created till the time they are